davestewart/davestewart-content/content/products/workflowy-multiflow/index.md

 Note that sessions are saved with the extension.
 Uninstalling the session will delete any saved sessions.

-## Limitations

-There are a few limitations that I am working to fix:

-- doesn’t work as well on Beta *(fix is currently in review)*
-- doesn’t work on www.workflowy (vs just [https://workflowy](https://workflowy/)) *(fix is currently in review)*
-- doesn’t work in chrome app *(I think it does, so happy to shown if it’s not)*
-- working with WFx *(think I can make it work; may cause issues with history though)*

-I'm crazy-busy at the moment but will get to them in time.

-## Todos

-Software is never really finished.
-Here's a few things I'd like to get to in time:

-- Make it work on Firefix, Brave, etc
-- Allow saving of a single frame (right now you can only save 2+ frames)
-- Resizable frames (not 100% sure I want to go down this rabbit hole)

 ## Video

 Here's a video of the 1.0 version of WorkFlowy, which should give you some idea of how to use it.